Cycling – An Aerobic Exercise

 Cycling used to be my method of transport at one time, but I’ve become accustomed to using the car, and therefore, I tend to be a bit lazy.

-Swimming was also one of my favourite, regular exercises but I hate the use of chlorine, and can’t find a pool that uses alternative sanitary methods, like ozone.
+Swimming was also one of my favorite, regular exercises but I hate the use of chlorine, and can’t find a pool that uses alternative sanitary methods, like ozone.

 Cycling and the Feel-Good Factor